FOD-LunaNull/starcart/README.md

 ## performance

-11 add basic Typescript support
+11 add basic Typescript support to the FaveItem component

-10 add unit tests to key components
+10 add unit tests to the FaveItem

 12 refactor for performance and to optimise component rerenders